 - 8.1.
-Regulated entities should regularly review the cybersecurity and IT risks and assess their cybersecurity framework to ensure they continue to be appropriate to manage adverse impacts of the cyber risks and IT risks on the regulated entities' business. - 8.2.
-The cybersecurity framework should include a "feedback loop" which ensures transparency and allows the governing body and senior management to take necessary action in response to changes in the IT and cybersecurity risk profile of regulated entities, particularly between the governing body and the designated Chief Information Officer (CIO) or Chief Information Security Officer (CISO) where such positions exist in regulated entities or some other similar position that would be responsible for liaising with the governing body.
-The feedback loop will also ensure that decisions made by the governing body and Senior Management are implemented and their effects monitored to determine whether they are in fact appropriate. - 8.3.
-The cybersecurity framework should be tested on a periodic basis for effectiveness and updated or amended as needed
+Regulated entities should regularly review the cybersecurity arena and information technology space and assess their cybersecurity framework to ensure they continue to be appropriate to manage adverse impacts of the cyber risks and IT risks on the regulated entities' business. - 8.2.
+The cybersecurity framework should include a "feedback loop" which ensures transparency and allows the Governing body and Senior Management to take necessary action in response to changes in the IT and cybersecurity risk profile of regulated entities, particularly between the Governing body and the designated Chief Information Officer (CIO) or Chief Information Security Officer (CISO) where such positions exist in regulated entities or some other similar position that would be responsible for liaising with the Governing body.
+The feedback loop will also ensure that decisions made by the Governing body and Senior Management are implemented and their effects monitored to determine whether they are in fact appropriate.